confluentinc/ksql/docs/installation/upgrading.rst

     * Interactive mode:

-        * The Rest API no longer supports the ``RUN SCRIPT`` statement, (`Github issue 2179 <https://github.com/confluentinc/ksql/issues/2179>`_).
+        * The REST API no longer supports the ``RUN SCRIPT`` statement, (`Github issue 2179 <https://github.com/confluentinc/ksql/issues/2179>`_).
-          Support was dropped as it circumnavigated certain sanity checks.
+          Support was dropped as it circumnavigated certain correctness checks.
-          Instead, please include the contents of the script in the main body of your request.
+          Instead, include the contents of the script in the main body of your request.
           Note: there is no change to the CLI, which continues to support ``RUN SCRIPT``.